 Each fall the law school hosts the J. Greg Allen Mock Trial Competition.
 This tournament is open to Faulkner Law students who have completed trial advocacy.
-The tournament is traditionally held the last week in August.
+The tournament is traditionally held in August.
 Awards will be given to the best two teams and the best advocate.